 Lady smiling

 The value of investments, and the income from them, can fall as well as rise and you may get back less than you invest.
-Investing for five or more years helps reduce the impact of market changes over time.
+Investments should generally be held for five years or more.
 Tax treatment depends on individual circumstances and may change in the future.

 Benefits of financial advice